 This case study was a UX project to monitor the maintenance and components of earth moving machines by using an app.
 This was a 3-person team tasked to complete first round of research and create digital wireframe in a 2.5 weeks sprint.

-With user research data, personas, journey maps, and design studios done by the team, it helped me create a low fidelity interface, layout, and design for a clickable prototype.
+With user research data, personas, journey maps, and design studios done by the team, my role was to create a low fidelity interface, layout, and design for a clickable prototype.
 The top 3 things the users wanted was to know when the machines needed to be serviced, locate them at construction sites, and know the type of attachments the machine has.
 After many iterations from various stakeholders implementing their input, this prototype was then used for the first round usability test to further study the viability of the app.

 This case study was a project for UX design immersive program to connect artists, promote their artworks, and announce special events through a community website.
 This was a 3-person team tasked to do interviews, ideate, strategize content, usability evaluation, and wireframing.